ikenohate09/mnemosyne/README.md

 ## Tasks

 Home Improvement
-- The following tasks are part of the Home Improvement task list
+- [ ] The following tasks are part of the Home Improvement task list
-- This is another task
+- [ ] This is another task
-- x This is a completed task
+- [x] This is a completed task

-- Since this is separated from the above list by a newline, it is not part of the Home Improvement task list and is unnamed
+- [ ] Since this is separated from the above list by a newline, it is not part of the Home Improvement task list and is unnamed
-* This is also in a separate task list since it uses a different bullet style, even though it isn't separated by a newline
+* [ ] This is also in a separate task list since it uses a different bullet style, even though it isn't separated by a newline

 Named Task Set
-- This is another named task set
+- [ ] This is another named task set
 ```

 ## Notes